Look at how far we have come, ladies and gentlemen.

 The rush has been set off in part by Governor Christie's campaign in this cash-strapped state to make government employment and retirement less lucrative.

-Since 2008, New Jersey and at least 19 other states from Wyoming to Rhode Island have rolled back pension benefits, or seriously considered doing so.
+Since 2008, New Jersey and at least 19 other states from Wyoming to Rhode Island have rolled back pension benefits or seriously considered doing so.

 And not just for new hires, but for current employees and people already retired.

-Christie spelled out his uh details yesterday.
+Christie spelled out his details yesterday.

 They include repealing an increase in benefits approved years ago, eliminating automatic cost of living adjustments, raising the retirement age to 65 from 60 in many cases, reducing pension payouts for many future retirees, requiring some employees to contribute more to their pensions.

-He said we have to reverse the damage caused by fairy tale promises that have fattened benefits and pensions to unsustainable levels.
+He said we have to reverse the damage caused by fairytale promises that have fattened benefits and pensions to unsustainable levels.

 Bullseye.

-Talking about Christie taking on the union cutting budgets and so forth and all the outrage at this.
+Talking about Christie taking on the union, cutting budgets and so forth and all the outrage at this.

 How many of you expected that?